 - Garnish: edible orchid

 Rub the lemon wedge on the outside of a double Old Fashioned glass, coat in toasted coconut flakes and set aside.

 Add the Ocean vodka, Malibu coconut rum, Bols Blue Curaçao, lemon juice and pineapple juice into a shaker with ice and shake until well-chilled.

 Strain into the prepared glass over the coconut ice sphere (or a large ice sphere or cube).

 Garnish with an edible orchid and pineapple wedge.

-*Coconut ice sphere: Freeze a sphere mold of half coconut water and half cream of coconut.
+*Coconut ice sphere: Freeze a sphere mold filled with half coconut water and half cream of coconut.